chromatone/chromatone.center/theory/sound/timbre/index.md

 ---
 title: Timbre and overtones
-subtitle: The character of sound
+description: The character of sound

 date: 2021-08-26
 cover: overtones.svg